 Once the garden bed has been prepared, space daylilies 18 to 24 inches apart, depending on the mature plant size.
 Mulch with bark mulch or shredded leaves after planting.
 You may also wish to label your daylily cultivars with weather-resistant labels.
 That first year, water the plants weekly if there has been no rain.
 Once established, daylilies are drought resistant.

 One of the biggest reasons to fall in love with daylilies is that they are very low-care, but they’re also reliable bloomers.
-To encourage heavy bloom, I give my daylily plants an organic flowering plant fertilizer each spring.
+To encourage heavy bloom, I give my daylily plants an organic flowering plant fertilizer to provide a steady feed of nutrients each spring.
 The fertilizer application, paired with a top-dressing of compost is all that’s needed to promote healthy growth for established daylilies.

 Deadheading is another task that keeps daylily plants looking good and can promote prolonged flowering.
 It’s quick and easy to snap off spent flowers with your fingers or a pair of garden shears, but be careful to not accidentally knock off nearby buds.

 While daylily plants are bothered by few pests and diseases, daylily rust can be an issue.
 This fungal disease affects both the foliage and the flower scapes.
 Be sure to plant only healthy plants and space them far enough apart to ensure good air flow between the plants.
 Also watch for insect pests like spider mites and thrips, as well as slugs, and snails.